mars0i/bali/doc/ArchitectureNotes7.md

 5. As a result, success (yield) in NetLogo will be correlated with mean activn of SP<br/>(under conditions that allow the spiritual float to have an effect).<br/></br>

-Here's the pattern, representing popco subaks ("persons") with circles, and NetLogo subaks with squares:
+Here's the pattern, with arrows representing causal influence, and representing popco subaks ("persons") with circles, and NetLogo subaks with squares:

 <div align="center">
 <img src="TransmissionBiases.png"/>